Explore Courses

 Share:

-Globally, the average IELTS score is around 6.0–6.5, with Listening often scoring higher than Writing.
+Globally, the average IELTS band score is around 6.0-6.5, with the IELTS Listening band score typically higher than Writing.
 Understanding your band score is crucial for universities, immigration, and professional opportunities.

 What Is the IELTS Band Score?

-The band score of IELTS is rated on the level of English proficiency between 0 and 9.
+The IELTS band score is rated on the level of English proficiency between 0 and 9.
 Each band indicates the proficiency of a candidate to apply and comprehend the English language in real-life scenarios.

 • Band 9: Expert user: perfectly accurate and fluent.